-Latham has a couple advantages: One; It’s large selection of stock pool covers.
+Latham has a couple advantages: One; It’s a large selection of stock pool covers.
 Two; They make the least expensive premium mesh (now called 7000 mesh) stock covers.
-When you compare a stock 98 mesh pool cover, price and quality- Lathem vs. any other brand, Latham is usually the least expensive.
+When you compare a stock 98 mesh pool cover, price, and quality- Lathem vs. any other brand, Latham is usually the least expensive.

 GLI Safety Covers